discordjs/guide/guide/creating-your-bot/README.md

 Open up your preferred code editor (whether it be [Visual Studio Code](https://code.visualstudio.com/), [Atom](https://atom.io/), [Sublime Text](https://www.sublimetext.com/), or any other editor of your choice) and create a new file.
 If you're brand new and aren't sure what to use, go with Visual Studio Code.

-It's suggested that you save the file as `index.js`, but you may name it whatever you wish, as long as it ends with `.js`.
+We suggest that you save the file as `index.js`, but you may name it whatever you wish, as long as it ends with `.js`.

 ::: tip
 You can quickly create a new file using the `Ctrl + N` shortcut on your keyboard and then using `Ctrl + S` to save the file.